 Giannis, Dame Spoil Banchero's Return in Thriller Over Magic

-With tense late-game moments aplenty, the Bucks defeated the Magic 109-106 in a thriller, dropping the Magic to 22-18 this season.
+How tough of a cover are they?
+"Big time," Mosley said.
+"They're All-Stars, Hall of Fame players for a reason."

-The result ties the two teams in the East standings and gives Milwaukee a 2-0 series lead over Orlando, but the Magic will maintain standing due to having played four more games.
+The result dropped the Magic to 22-18 and ties the two teams in the East standings at 12.5 games back of top-seed Cleveland.
+With a 2-0 season series lead, the Bucks took over the fourth seed.

-Cole Anthony (18 pts), Tristan da Silva and Anthony Black (15 pts) also finished in double figures for the Magic.
+Besides Banchero, Cole Anthony (18 pts), Tristan da Silva (16 points, 10 rebounds for his first career double-double) and Anthony Black (15 pts) also finished in double figures for the Magic.
 Orlando shot 43 percent from the field and 14-40 from three.
+As Mosley noted, his team gave itself a chance to go get the back-and-forth affair.

-Milwaukee shot 51.8 percent from the field, outscoring Orlando 31-25 in the final 12 miutes to turn a three-point deficit to a three-point victory.
+Milwaukee shot 51.8 percent from the field, outscoring Orlando 31-25 in the final 12 minutes to turn a three-point deficit to a three-point victory.

 Up Next